-If you are a researcher who already utilises social media platforms and tools to promote your research, it is possible to collect data within these services such as views, shares and mentions in the analytics section of your Twitter account or Word Press Blog.
+If you are a researcher who already utilises social media to promote your research, it is possible to collect data within these services such as views, shares and mentions in the analytics section of your Twitter account or Word Press Blog.

 It can take time to track and collect anything that would be relevant and useful which is why altmetrics tracking services have been developed.
 These services recognised that publishers, research institutions and most importantly researchers would benefit from being provided with an alternative view of research metrics and that they could provide the tracking and collating for them.
 Depending on the service they may charge a fee and/or provide free tools for researchers.

 Currently there are 3 main tracking service available:

 Altmetric.com - Monash University now have a paid subscription service called Altmetric Explorer for Institutions

 Altmetric.com offers both free and subscription based tools for publishers, institutions and researchers interested in tracking and viewing engagement with their research outputs.

 The Altmetric.com donut provides an Altmetric Attention Score for a research output they have tracked, "the score is a weighted count of the different sources that mention a particular output.
 News articles are given greater weight than blog posts, which have greater weight than Twitter or other social media posts, reflecting the relative value of those various sources".